-Endeavour English Hub and via YEAT representation at local and regional level through board and working party membership of other school improvement providers.
+Yorkshire Endeavour English Hub via YEAT contributes at local and regional level through board and working party membership of other school improvement providers.

 The activities undertaken to achieve these objectives are all intended to provide the highest quality of education in the public sector for students between 2 and 11.